A star is born? Early contenders for Oscars success

 The buzz: Comedy performers showing lesser-seen sides to their talents often attract Oscar buzz, so expectation is building.

-Festival appearances: It'll have its international premiere at Toronto.
+Festival appearances: It'll have its world premiere at Telluride.
+It'll also play in Toronto and London.

 Oscar hopes: McCarthy could feature, as could Richard E Grant, who plays a close friend.